 2. NordVPN - VPN's biggest name is ace on Android

 Nord's popularity (counting over 10 million Android users) is not unfounded.
-It may be a tad clunkier to use than Express's, but it really brings the goods when it comes to security and speed.
-Plus, in December, it's throwing in an extra 3 months free when you sign up.
+It may be a tad clunkier to use than Express's in our view, but it really brings the goods when it comes to security and speed.
+And it's really well priced, too!

 3. Surfshark - simple to use and affordable Android app

 This could well be your VPN of choice if you're after something a bit more affordable.
 Go for its multiyear plan and get the price down to less than $2.50 USD per month.
-That doesn't prevent it from being a really strong and simple-to-operate Android VPN though, with a very friendly interface.
+That doesn't prevent it from being a really strong and simple-to-operate Android VPN though, with a very friendly interface and added features.

 The best 5 Android VPN apps in 2021: